zulfianfreza/test-sharing-vision/README.md

 # Dockerized Test Sharing Vision

-This repository contains a Goland backend and Nextjs frontend
+This repository contains a Golang backend and Nextjs frontend

 ## Prerequisites